seeubh5798/Food-order-clone-React/README.md

 React class life cycle methods - very important -covered here at code level

 classbased components are covered in UserClass.js file and About.js as parent

+#use lazy given by react for optimisation
+#custom hooks is just a function - generally we declare it in utils folder